 Stuyvesant Town: East of First Ave. at about 16th St. is a sunken playground that is also host to frequent pick-up rollerhockey, similar to the Houston St. venue in surface, atmosphere, and number of players.

 Chelsea: There is no longer a rollerhockey program at Chelsea Piers, at 24th St. on the Hudson River, as the rink has been completely ripped out.
-Some of the clubs which played there are now playing at Stanley M. Isaacs Park (see below).
+Some of the clubs that played there ended up moving to Stanley M. Isaacs Park (see below).

 Midtown/Tudor City: Near the United Nations, Robert Moses Playground at First Ave. and 42nd St. is painted for rollerhockey.
 For organized action here, check with the East End Hockey Association, active in rollerhockey since 1972.
-(Note: This playground could disappear if plans for renovation and expansion of the U.N. facilities ever get moving.)
+(Note: This playground would get cut up if plans for renovation and expansion of the U.N. facilities ever get moving.)

-Central Park: The "Dead Road" in Central Park has since about 2000 become more of a rollerhockey venue than it was in the 1990s.
-There is regular pick-up activity with perhaps a dozen players on weekends in late morning and continuing until the Dance Skaters set up, and on weekdays after school/work hours.
+Central Park: The "Dead Road" in Central Park sees pick-up activity with perhaps a dozen players on weekends in late morning and continuing until the Dance Skaters set up, and on weekdays after school/work hours.
 The Central Park players prefer a mellower, less competitive atmosphere than other pick-up hockey locations around town.

 Upper East Side/Yorkville: There has been a nice rollerhockey rink in the south end of Carl Schurz Park (East End Ave. at 86th St.) since the early 1990s, and it's been re-surfaced at least twice during that time.